 The school will raise Child Protection concerns with parents/carers at the earliest appropriate opportunity, and work in partnership with them and other agencies to improve outcomes.
 The school will ensure that all staff are provided with the appropriate training in Child Protection issues, as recommended in the guidance.
 In particular designated members of staff will be released to attend the necessary enhanced training courses to enable them to carry out their role effectively.

-Please view our 'Safeguarding Policy' under the 'Policies' section on this website.
+Please view our 'Safeguarding and Child Protection Policy' under the 'School Policies & Procedures' section of this website.